expo/expo/docs/pages/guides/adhoc-builds.md

 title: Installing a Custom iOS Expo Go
 ---

-Build and install a custom version of the [Expo Go](../get-started/installation.md#2-mobile-app-expo-client-for-ios) with your own Apple Credentials using our build service.
+Build and install a custom version of [Expo Go](../get-started/installation.md#2-mobile-app-expo-client-for-ios) with your own Apple Credentials using our build service.
 This custom version of the Expo Go app contains features that were previously only available on the Android versions.
-Our build service will prepare your custom Expo Go, and you can install it to your iOS device directly from our website.
+Our build service will prepare your custom Expo Go app, and you can install it to your iOS device directly from our website.

 #### Installation overview